-During an on-going crisis, the faculty leaders should keep the college informed on a regular basis through telephone or e-mail.
+During an on-going crisis, the faculty leaders should keep Mission University program administrators informed on a regular basis through telephone, instant messenger (e.g. WhatsApp), or e-mail.
 If appropriate, faculty leaders should notify the local U.S. Embassy or Consulate about the crisis, and follow whatever procedures they require.
 If there is a continuing risk to the students (i.e., during a terrorist threat), the faculty leader should ask the appropriate Embassy or Consulate official for advice on a regular basis about the evolution of the crisis.
 In any other sort of emergency, notify the local police, if you and the Embassy feel it is appropriate; then follow the procedures the police may require of you and the student.
 Registering your travel itinerary with the State Department will ensure that they are aware of your location and that you are notified of any natural or political situations that may require evacuation.
 (See https://step.state.gov/step/)